 Suppose, for example, you and another car arrive at an intersection at the same time and you are at the right.
 The other driver is not aware of the rule that you have the right of way and so you both proceed at the same time into the intersection, and your car is T-boned by the other car, resulting in catastrophic injuries to you.

-A driver's failure to yield as appropriate can have serious consequences for other drivers or pedestrians.
-If you are hurt in an auto collision arising from a driver’s failure to yield in San Bernardino, our attorneys can bring a lawsuit on your behalf.
+A failure to yield accident can have serious consequences for other drivers or pedestrians.
+If you are hurt in an auto collision arising from a driver’s failure to yield in Los Angeles, our attorneys can bring a lawsuit on your behalf.
 Contact us at 1-866-422-7222 or via our online form for a free, no-obligation consultation.
 We also represent clients in Riverside, Rancho Cucamonga, and Temecula.